MortenLaugesen/PharmaNews/README.md

-Hey guys
+Hey everyone,

-As some of you might know, this is my last day in this wonderful team.
-I just wanted to take the time to say thank you to all of you.
-It has been a pleasure getting to know you all and working with you.
-I have learned a lot, from the more technical side in snowflake, alteryx and tableau to how a team works together and utilizes the different skills and capabilities within every team member.
+As some of you may know, today is my last day with this wonderful team.
+I just wanted to take a moment to thank you all.

-I wish all of you the best and we'll probably bump into each other some day.
+It has been a real pleasure getting to know you and working alongside you.
+I have learned a great deal during my time here, from the technical side of Snowflake, Alteryx, and Tableau to seeing how a strong team works together and makes use of everyone’s different skills and strengths.

-Cheers
+Thank you for making my time here such a positive and valuable experience.
+I wish you all the very best, and I’m sure our paths will cross again someday.

-Morten ⁠
+Cheers,

-Smile
+Morten

 <img width="2559" height="1418" alt="image" src="https://github.com/user-attachments/assets/2e6b9978-4859-4e3a-8110-a94ad390a2f8" />